KJH-x/scans_creator/README.md

 This file contains the following configuration items:

 - `logo_file`: Path to the logo image file to overlay on the scan.

 - `fonts`: The path to several font files, you can specify the sequence number in the `font_list`.

 - `resize_scale`: Scaling factor for resizing the final scan image (e.g., `2` means resize to half size).

 - `avoid_leading`: If `true`, avoids taking snapshots from the very beginning of the video.

 - `avoid_ending`: If `true`, avoids taking snapshots from the very end of the video.

 - `output_filename_format`: Template for the output file name.
 Requirements:

   1. Must end with `.png`.
   2. Can include an optional `{file_name}` placeholder to insert the video file name.
   3. Can include an optional `{timestamp:FORMAT}` placeholder, where `FORMAT` is a valid `datetime.strftime` format string (e.g., `%H%M%S`) to include a timestamp in the file name.

+- `max_text_multiline`: Determine the maximum number of line breaks for a piece of text (use ellipsis if the limit is still exceeded)

 ### `layout/*.json`

 This file is responsible for setting the layout style of the metadata (including font, font size, font color, layout, shadows, and information to be displayed).

+- `canvas_width`: The width of the whole canvas.

 - `font_list`: The font used for each paragraph of text.